-100

-EPRO

 WELCOME TO THE COLLEGE

 I am delighted that you are considering applying to St Hilda's College.
 I am very proud of our students and their achievements.
 Choosing to stay in education and more importantly choosing the right place to study is a hugely significant step.
-At St Hilda's College you will find other students who share your interests, you will make new friends and you will be part of an academic and pastoral environment that supports you to achieve your best.
+I believe St Hilda's College will provide you with a truly unique experience.
 Our students achieve excellent results, which helps them to acquire the skills and qualifications they need for the higher education course or employment of their choice.
+We offer twenty five different courses, alongside a specialist programme for high achievers and a pathways programme for competitive courses.
+We have an extensive range of enrichment opportunities including EPQ and the Science Crest Award and specialist guidance and support for Oxbridge candidates.
+Our students achieve excellent results because we have a track record of supporting them to realise their aspirations and ambitions to study at the most prestigious universities and degree apprenticeship providers.
+You will be taught by highly qualified and outstanding teachers who will stretch and challenge you to achieve as highly as you can and alongside this, we provide the highest level of personal support, care and guidance to ensure you are fully supported during your time with us.
 I look forward to welcoming you to St Hilda's College and very much hope that you will choose to join us.

-MS A HOWARD
+MS A HOWARD HEAD OF COLLEGE

-APPLICATIONS CAN BE MADE ONLINE BY VISITING THE 'HOW TO APPLY' PAGE OUR WEBSITE: WWW.STHILDASCOLLEGE.CO.UK ALTERNATIVELY, PLEASE SCAN THE QR CODE:
+HOW TO APPLY